Menu

 Based on real traveler experiences and commonly mentioned advice from multiple visitors.

-Bring insect repellent; mosquito nets provided in rooms for additional protection
+Bring insect repellent - mosquito nets provided in most homestays

-Book your homestay before arriving - the village has limited beds and the best places fill up in peak season (October)
+Book your homestay before arriving.
+The village has limited beds and the best places fill up in October peak season.

 Common questions from travelers who've visited this place.